 Buddleja davidii does look a bit like lilac.
 And of course, it does attract a lot of butterflies.
 This is probably the reason They call it the Butterfly Bush or Summer Lilac.
 Buddleja davidii is part of the Scrophulariaceae family of plants.

-This is a multi-stemmed, deciduous shrub that grows to 16ft or 5m.
-Buddleja davidii produces honey-scented purple flowers from summer into autumn.
-The flowers are in various shades of purple.
-They appear in long spikes and produce a lot of seeds.
-It has lance-shaped green leaves that are the perfect background for the flowers.
-It is considered an invasive plant in England and New Zealand, the US, or Canada.
-In fact, in the UK you can see a lot of them as you are riding a train on growing on the sides of the tracks.
+This is a multi-stemmed shrub.
+It is deciduous.
+It grows to 16ft or 5m.
+Buddleja davidii produces honey-scented purple flowers.
+It flowers from summer into autumn.
+Buddleja davidii comes in various shades of purple flowers.
+The flowers grow in long spikes.
+Buddleja davidii flowers produce a lot of seeds.
+It has lance-shaped green leaves.
+The leaves are the perfect background for the flowers.

 Buddleja davidii is considered an invasive plant in England, New Zealand, the US, or Canada.
 In the UK you can see a lot of them growing on the side of railway tracks.